vq-is-team/Team-Documentation/git-training-part2.md

 Instruction:
 1. Pull this repository.
 2. create your own branch.
+3. Add your name only on the list.
-3. commit yur changes to your branch.
+4. commit yur changes to your branch.
-4. do a pull request to master.
+5. do a pull request to master.